skip to main content

 7.2.

 Under no circumstances are employees permitted to approve their own expenses.
-Expenses incurred by a group may only be claimed by the most senior person present.
+Expenses incurred by a group may only be claimed by the most senior OMD employee present.

 8. Corporate Credit Cards